0x74h51N/tarnished-house/readme.md

 # Tarnished House

-While the original idea was inspired by the Three.js Journey Haunted House lesson, I developed the random mesh generation, scene composition, object/texture optimization, particles, UI design, and modular structure.
+While the original idea was inspired by the Three.js Journey Haunted House lesson, I developed the random mesh generation (trees, graves etc.), scene composition, object/texture optimization, particles (flame, smoke, sparks), UI design, and modular structure.

 I mostly used ready assets, and the scene is enhanced with GLSL shaders.
 It will keep evolving as I learn more.
 Maybe it’ll become a small playable Souls-like browser game someday... who knows?